Professor Nicholas Wilson

 - Phone: +44(0)113 343 4472

 Nick Wilson BA (hons), Phd, is Professor of Credit and Finance at the University of Leeds and Director of the Credit Management Research Centre.
 Previous appointments include the WZB Berlin, Department of Economics, University of Warwick and Bradford Management Centre.
 Nick was appointed as Professor of Credit Management in 1993 and moved to Leeds in 1998.
 He has worked closely with the credit industry and policy-makers.
 He established the spin-out risk scoring company, CreditScorer in 2001 and has worked on risk management and scoring problems for major lenders in consumer and commercial lending.
 He has an international reputation for academic work on credit analytics and forecasting, corporate finance and performance, private equity portfolio company performance, venture capital, family business governance and performance, trade finance and entrepreneurship.
 He has a keen interest in the development of Financial Technology and emergent FinTechs and continues to work closely with financial services and the credit industry on the development and application of analytics in lending and debt management including AI and neural networks.
+He is an associate of the Leeds Institute of Data Analytics and a co-investigator in the Consumer Data Research Centre (funded by ESRC c£5m).
 His work on venture capital investment has informed policy and practice.
 Research that quantified the nature and scale of the ‘equity gap’ was used directly by the government in their case and rationale for policy intervention (Enterprise Investment Scheme).
 Changes to the EIS were announced (2015) and implemented (April 2018) based on recommendations in the research.
 Further analysis commissioned by BEIS has quantified the size of the equity gap in the UK regions.

 - Head of Accounting and Finance